hclpandv/notes-to-self/interview_questions.md

 ENTRYPOINT echo "Hello world"
 ```

+* Are you building dependencies into your image?
+Use RUN.
+* Are you launching / running your Dockerized process?
+Use CMD.

 ## Docker COPY vs ADD

 * COPY and ADD are both Dockerfile instructions that serve similar purposes.
 They let you copy files from a specific location into a Docker image.